How to master insurance push notifications

 - News of a special offer or promotion

-- A reminder to finish a complete an online signup they already started
+- A reminder to complete an online signup they abandoned

-- A link to a new blog post they may be interested in
+- A link to a new blog post they subscribed to

 - Or just a reminder to the user that you are still there (useful if they have not opened your website or app for a long time)

-Used strategically they are an excellent way to remind your users about your website or app and have been shown to improve engagement by up to 88%.
-Push notifications should be used in the right dosage: too many or irrelevant notifications can irritate users.
-Not enough messages can fail to engage.
-In both cases, users could mute notifications or end up deleting your app.
+Used strategically push notifications are an excellent way to remind users about your site or app and have been shown in studies to improve engagement and user retention.
+They should be used in the right dosage: too many or irrelevant notifications can irritate users, whilst not enough messages can fail to engage.
+In both cases, users could mute notifications or worse, delete your app.

 Push notifications are very effective in insurance